steveluscher/react-rjsdaq-workshop/README.md

 ### Setting up

 The interface development team has produced plain HTML/CSS ready to be integrated, and the infrastructure team has set up a development environment for you.
-To set this up on your machine, you need to install brunch, clone the repository, and run the client:
+To set this up on your machine, you need to clone the repository, install some npm modules, and run the client:

-    npm install -g brunch
-    git clone --recursive git@github.com:steveluscher/react-polyglot-conf-2014.git
+    git clone --recursive git@github.com:steveluscher/react-rjsdaq-workshop.git
-    cd react-polyglot-conf-2014
+    cd react-rjsdaq-workshop
     cd client
     npm install
     npm start